maatlabs/zescrow/docs/ethereum_demo.md

 cargo run --release
 ```

-Then rerun the `Finish` command as in step 7.
+Then rerun the `Finish` command just like in the previous step.

-9. To cancel an escrow:
+10. To cancel an escrow:

 ```sh
 cd client